Rigorous, constructive, efficient, and transparent

 External reviewers at Frontiers should hold a PhD or an equivalent degree, or the equivalent number of years to a recognized qualification, in the relevant field of research.
 It is also encouraged that all external reviewers have sufficient experience in scientific publishing, either from the perspective of an author or reviewer.

-Frontiers does wish to assist in the development of early career researchers and in offering them exposure to the peer review process.
-To foster this development, we do allow early career researchers to collaborate in the review process with a senior researcher.
-Please contact the Frontiers editorial office for any questions on how to proceed in such cases.
+Frontiers wants to help the development of early career researchers by offering them exposure to the peer review process.
+To foster this development, we allow early career researchers to collaborate in the review process with a senior researcher.
+Please contact the editorial office for any questions on how to proceed in such cases.

 External reviewers are subject to the same conflicts of interest restrictions as Frontiers review editors, and must report actual or potential conflicts of interest both to the journal's editorial office and the editor handling the manuscript.

 Frontiers takes issues relating to publication ethics very seriously.
 Frontiers endeavors to follow the guidelines and best practice recommendations published by the Committee on Publication Ethics (COPE).
 Frontiers is a member of COPE and is also represented on the COPE council by its Editorial Office Manager.
 Frontiers follows the International Committee of Medical Journal Editors (ICMJE) guidelines including its recommended authorship criteria.
 Frontiers in Cardiovascular Medicine is listed as a journal following ICMJE recommendations on its website.